Temporary resident permit (TRP) for victims of family violence

 - have been misled and made to believe by an abusive spouse or common-law partner that their family class or SCLPC class permanent residence application has been submitted and is in process when, in fact, no application has been submitted

-- those seeking refugee protection
+- those seeking refugee protection who have not applied for permanent residence

-In all such cases, the officer should use their discretion to assess whether or not a TRP is warranted if the lack of status is an immediate concern.
+In all such cases, the officer should use their discretion to assess whether or not a TRP is warranted if the alleged victim’s lack of status is an immediate concern.
 Officers may consider the best interests of any affected children, even though this is not a legislative requirement for TRP consideration.
 Officers should also consider if humanitarian and compassionate (H&C) grounds are appropriate for the case at hand.

-The one-year bar to access a TRP under subsection 24(4) of the IRPA does not bar an officer, on their own initiative, from considering if the issuance of a TRP is justified (for a victim of family violence or other foreign national).
+The 1-year bar to access a TRP under subsection 24(4) of the IRPA does not bar an officer, on their own initiative, from considering if the issuance of a TRP is justified (for a victim of family violence or other foreign national).

 What constitutes family violence